 Aerospace Workers Asbestos Exposure

 Throughout the 1900s, most air and spacecraft had asbestos used to some degree.
 Working with many parts, machines, and manufacturing products that had asbestos in them exposed many aerospace workers to dangerous levels of the toxic substance.
-Some aerospace workers were directly exposed, while others suffered secondhand exposure.
+Some aerospace workers were directly exposed to asbestos, while others suffered secondhand exposure.

 Every aerospace and aeronautical engineering area had some risk of asbestos exposure, including: